Employees’ Electronic Communications

 D. The University does not routinely monitor or access the content of Electronic Communications, but may do so under the following circumstances:

-- if accessed by the supervisor of a former Employee who is no longer employed by the University.
+- if accessed by the supervisor of a former Employee or retiree who is no longer employed by the University.

 E. In general, University technical staff will not disclose the content of Electronic Communications.
 If technical staff observe potentially illegal content in Electronic Communications or files while working to resolve technical problems or violations of University policy, they are required to report it to appropriate authorities.